ShaileshSridhar2403/BrainTumorDetection_Oatmeal/ReadMe.md

-We see a several wrong incorrect predictions.
+We see several incorrect predictions.
 From this random batch, false negatives seem to be a big problem, although a good amount of this will go away with more training.

 I also tried to use TIDE toolbox(https://dbolya.github.io/tide/paper.pdf) to look a little deeper at the types of errors our model makes but was unable to debug it and get it working within time constraints.
 The code is attached.